Forced Labor

 Total | 3103740 | 1337252 |

-Numerous accidents occurred at work, where political prisoners were forced to labor despite the life-threatening risks.
-Some of those who survived testify that when the work became too dangerous, they would intentionally injure themselves to avoid going into the mine galleries.
+Numerous were the workplace accidents that occurred where political prisoners were forced to work regardless of the risk to life.
+Some of those who survived testify that when work became life-threatening, they inflicted injuries upon themselves in order not to enter the gallery.

-Testimonies from former political prisoners, as well as documents from the archives of the former State Security and the Ministry of Internal Affairs, report numerous cases of injuries and deaths in the mine.
+The testimonies of former political prisoners, as well as the documents from the archives of the former State Security and the Ministry of the Interior, speak of many cases of injury as well as death in the mine.

-The case of one such individual is documented in Fund No. 10, file 136page 8, where it is stated that the prisoner lost his life after a police officer forced him to extract ore from unreinforced sections of the gallery.
-The police officer received the disciplinary measure of a “Reprimand in front of the police force.”
+One such case is documented in Fond No. 10, file 136, page 8, where it is stated that the prisoner lost his life after a police officer had pushed him to extract mineral in unreinforced parts of the gallery.
+The police officer was given the disciplinary measure “Reprimand before police personnel.”